Collyer's Prospectus

 360º Weekly enrichment Subject Enrichment • Art – Portfolio Preparation • Biology – Olympiad Preparation • Biology – Student Lectures • Chemistry – Aspirin Synthesis Project • Chemistry – Beyond the Curriculum • Chemistry – Undergraduate Chemistry • Computer Science – Bebras Computing Challenge • Computer Science – Informatics Olympiad • Dance – New Ground Dance Company • Geography – Geographical Futures • Geography – Geography Society • History – UCAS, Careers and Oxbridge • History – History Book Club • History – History Society • Law – Law National Admissions Test (LNAT) • Maths – Cipher Challenge & Ritangle • Maths – Senior Maths Challenge • Maths – STEP (II and III) and AEA for UCAS • Maths – MAT and TMUA for UCAS • Maths – Olympiad for Women • Media – Commissioned Film Projects • Media – Media Debate Club • Media – Media Hub • Photography – Portfolio Preparation • Physics – Women in Physics Society • Physics – PAT and AEA for UCAS • Psychology – HE and Research • Science – CREST Award • Sociology – Sociology in the News • Travel & Tourism – Online Travel Training *List of Enrichment opportunities correct at the time of going to print www.collyers.ac.uk 18

 Collyer’s provides a unique opportunity, offering students an outstanding education alongside the opportunity to develop their chosen sport.
 Our Sports Academy includes Basketball, Netball, Football, Hockey, Rugby, and a number of individual sports.
 Sports Academy members will be able to access increased coaching hours, links to performance centres, physio support, video analysis, and strength and conditioning programmes.
 All academies also have strong links with local sports clubs.
 In recent years, Collyer’s has built a healthy reputation for consistently producing successful teams and athletes, with a number of county and national representative players.
 TASS In order to develop our sporting offer further, we have recently been recognised as an accredited site for talented athletes through the ‘Talented Athlete Scholarship Scheme’ TASS, which signposts elite sports men and women to the college.
-If you are an elite athlete in your chosen sport and wish to apply to become a TASS athlete, please fill in the application form above.
+If you are an elite athlete in your chosen sport and wish to apply to become a TASS athlete please contact sports@ collyers.ac.uk.
 If you meet the initial TASS criteria we will then be in touch and send you a TASS specific application form.
 College Sports Academy 19

 Studying Maths, Chemistry, Textile Design “I like the freedom and the way the college allows you to be more independent and resilient.”
 Amanda www.collyers.ac.uk 20